 Undergraduate Academic Advisor Awards

 Established in September 2005, these awards recognize Temple University undergraduate academic advisors and advising administrators.
 Every year one professional advisor, advising administrator, faculty advisor, and beginning in 2008, a new advisor is honored for their demonstrated excellence advising undergraduate students.
+Starting in 2020, a new Michele O'Connor Service Award will honor a member of the Temple community who provides extraordinary support to advancing and significantly impacting advising mission and goals.

 Recipients receive an engraved plaque and a monetary gift of $1,000.
 Their names will also be added to a perpetual plaque displayed in Conwell 500.